The surge in Accessory Dwelling Units (ADUs) across America is a trend that cannot be overlooked.

 ADUs: The Affordable Housing Option

-Accessory Dwelling Units provide an ingenious solution by utilizing unused land on homeowners’ properties.
+Accessory Dwelling Units provide an affordable solution by utilizing unused land on homeowners’ properties.

 They aren’t making any more land, so we have to do more with our land.